 Step 2.
-Apply for Microsoft 365 Government - DoD
+Apply for Office 365 Government - DoD

 Having decided that this service is right for your organization, start the process of applying for this service.

 Step 3.
-Understand Microsoft 365 Government - DoD default security settings.
+Understand Office 365 Government - DoD default security settings.

 We recommend that you take time to carefully review your admin and security settings before you modify them, and consider impacts on compliance before you make any changes to the default security settings.